Cirkit Designer Logo

 Technical Specifications

-The LM25965 is designed to handle a wide range of input voltages and provide a stable output.
+The LM25965 is designed to deliver reliable performance under a wide range of operating conditions.
 Below are its key technical specifications:

 Parameter Value